BARNET SENIORS’ ASSOCIATION

 An independent organisation to support and represent the interests of seniors’ resident in the London Borough of Barnet.
 To help senior residents who are in need by reason of their reduced circumstances, physical or mental health by providing a framework of assistance for older people to help them remain independent and healthy.

-(a) To provide a platform where matters of concern to Barnet residents can be raised, policies developed and action pursued to resolve those concerns.
+To provide a platform where matters of concern to Barnet residents can be raised, policies developed and action pursued to resolve those concerns, and to make representations to the appropriate authorities, the media and other organisations dealing with affairs generally affecting seniors and to provide seniors with helpful information and advice.

-(a) Membership of the Association shall be open to any Senior who is resident in the London Borough of Barnet, each member having one vote at Assembly meetings.
+Membership of the BSA shall be open to any Senior (over 55) who is resident or working in the London Borough of Barnet and has registered as a Member, each member having one vote at BSA meetings.

 (b) The Executive Committee may co-opt a maximum of four people to provide skills lacking in the EC.
-These positions will terminate at the conclusion of the Assembly’s financial year.
+These positions will terminate at the end of the BSA year.

-(c) Nominations of candidates for election as officers and members of the Executive Committee must be made in writing and received by the Secretary seven days before the AGM.
+(c) Nominations of candidates for election to the Executive Committee must be made in writing and received by the Secretary seven days before the AGM.
 Should nominations exceed vacancies election shall be by secret ballot.

 6. ANNUAL GENERAL MEETINGS.

-(a) The Annual General Meeting of the Association shall be held during September each year or as soon as practicable thereafter.
+(a) The Annual General Meeting of the BSA shall be held each year.

 (b) The Annual General Meeting shall be called by the Secretary of the Executive Committee giving 21 days notice.
 All members of the Assembly shall be entitled to attend and vote at the meeting.